Code-Institute-Submissions/weightbearer/README.md

 - About - A short history of the band, its members, their influences and instruments;
 - Contact - A basic form that allows people to send a message to the band, as well as selecting the reason for enquiry.

-### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

 ### Features Left to Implement
 - I've included a dummy contact form and shop that will be fleshed out once I've completed the JavaScript module.